 In short, it’s an astonishing success.
 One that’s changing perceptions of the possibilities that lie in digital art.
 While some might complain that it’s derivative, in that it’s a work of art that borrows so heavily from past artists, I’d point to the way the show itself heavily underlines the presence of classical artistic tropes and literary myths in Klimt, Schiele and others.
 There is no art without predecessors.

-For an updated list of shows at the Atelier beyond January 2019, see this page.
+For an updated list of shows at the Atelier in 2019, see this page.

 The Atelier des Lumières: Practical Information and Getting There